oktaytuncay/Kubernetes/kubernetes.md

 In Kubernetes, once we allow incoming traffic, the response or reply to that traffic is allowed back automatically.
 So in the previous example, when we define an ingress rule for the database, we don't need to specify any other rule for the output to reach the API layer.

-But If the database pod tries to make an API call to the API pod, then that would not be allowed because that is now an egress traffic originating from the database pod and would require a specific egress rule to be defined.
+But If the database pod tries to make an API call to the API pod, then that would not be allowed because that is now egress traffic originating from the database pod and would require a specific egress rule to be defined.

 Let's say we only want to allow the API pod in the prod namespace to reach the database pod.
-For this, we need to add a new selector called as the namespace selector property and along with the pod selector property.
+For this, we need to add a new selector called the namespace selector property along with the pod selector property.
 Under this, we need to use match labels again to provide a label set on the namespace.

 ```properties
 apiVersion: networking.k8s.io/v1